Nickatak/ChamberNetwork/README.md

     		- Responsible for appearance of all pages (html and css)
     		- Responsible to rendering all pages (setting up urls and views to render pages) (will wait until NT has 		sketched in URL)
     		- Responsible for navigating within site (intra-site links)
+    		- Provide list of instruments to be included in db (and therefore pull-down menus)
     	- NT:
     		- Responsible for setting up database models
     		- Responsible for all back-end functions and comm with database

 	- [ ] Functionalities necessary:
 		- [ ] Search for Musicians by instrument